Board of Trustees

 Professor Andrew Petter, CM, QC

-Andrew Petter is the President and Vice Chancellor of Simon Fraser University, and Professor in its School of Public Policy.
+Andrew Petter is President Emeritus of Simon Fraser University, and Professor in its School of Public Policy.

 Prof. Dr. S. Sohail H. Naqvi